-\ \ PROSPECTUS of the above important work-terhaps the MOST ELABORATE of its kind ever written, and one calculated to give a new strength to the study of Geology in Britain-may be had on application to the Publishers.
+\ PROSPECTUS of the above important work-terhaps the MOST ELABORATE of its kind ever written, and one calculated to give a new strength to the study of Geology in Britain-may be had on application to the Publishers.

-It is not too much to say that the work will be found to occupy a place entirely its own, and will become an indispensable guide to every British Geologist. isrvib dard and to vhats valuable tractical know be found to be of great value to every one in training for
+It is not too much to say that the work will be found to occupy a place entirely its own, and will become an indispensable guide to every British Geologist.

-"No such compendium of geological knowledge has ever been brought together before."-
+"No such compendium of geological knowledge has ever been brought together before."- Westminster Review.

-Westminster Review.
-"If PROF. SKELEY'S volume was remarkable for its originality and the breadth of its views, Mr. ETHERIDGE fully justifies the assertion made in his preface that his book differs in con-struction and detail from any known manual. . . .
-Must take HIGH RANK AMONG WORKS
+"If Prof. Skeley's volume was remarkable for its originality and the breadth of its views, Mr. Etherioge fully justifies the assertion made in his preface that his book differs in construction and detail from any known manual. . . .
+Must take HIGH RANK AMONG WORKS OF REFERENCE."-Athenaum.